-In the most recent BoM Meeting in November in Bali, Indonesia, the Constitutional Court of Kazakhstan took over the term-presidency.
+In the BoM Meeting in November in Bali, Indonesia, the Constitutional Court of Kazakhstan took over the term-presidency.
 The Supreme Court of India and the Supreme Court of Maldives joined the Association on this occasion.

 Term-Presidency of the Turkish Constitutional Court

 In the Inaugural Congress held in 2012 in Seoul, the Turkish Constitutional Court assumed the term-presidency of the Association for a period of two years, from 2012 to 2014.